allegroai/clearml-docs/docs/webapp/webapp_exp_reproducing.md

 ## Cloning
 To clone an experiment:
 1. In the experiments table, right-click the experiment to reproduce and click **Clone**.
-1. In the `Clone Experiment modal`, set the following:
+1. In the `Clone Experiment` modal, set the following:
    * Project - The project where the experiment will be saved
    * Description (optional)
    * Set `<cloned_experiment>` as parent - Select to set this experiment as the new experiments' parent task